couchbase/couchbase-lite-core/README.md

     * Map-reduce indexes that update incrementally as documents are changed in the source DB (as in Couchbase Lite or CouchDB)
     * JSON-compatible structured keys in indexes, sorted according to CouchDB's JSON collation spec
     * Querying by key range, with typical options like descending order, offset, limit
-* Direct database querying:
+* Direct database querying based on N1QL:
     * Currently only supported in SQLite-based databases
-    * JSON-based query syntax for describing what documents to find and in what order
+    * Supports most [N1QL][N1QL] functionality
+    * JSON-based query syntax, similar to a parse tree; easy to generate from platform APIs like NSPredicate
-    * Can search on arbitrary document properties without requiring any schema
+    * Can search and index arbitrary document properties without requiring any schema
     * Queries compile into SQL and from there into SQLite compiled bytecode
     * Parameters can be substituted without having to recompile the query
     * Queries don't require indexes, but will run faster if indexes are created on the document